missly55/Phishing-Simulation/README.md

 Step 3: Give GoPhish Permission to Run

-- Go to Downloads > gophish-v0.12.1-linux-64bit > Right-click the gophish file.
+- Navigate to Downloads > gophish-v0.12.1-linux-64bit > Right-click the gophish file.
 - Select “Properties” > Permissions tab > Check the box that says “Allow executing file as a program”

-*Ref 3:show permission setup*
+*Ref 3: Permission Setup*

 Step 4: Lauch the GoPhish using terminal. (requires admin permission)

-*Error* permission denied error when running ./gophish, used sudo ./gophish to use administrative
+*Error* permission denied error when running ./gophish, used sudo ./gophish to use administrative privileges.

 *Ref 4: Error running GoPhish*